 Define and describe the objectives and practical measures for protecting or enhancing health and safety community values.
-Describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.
+Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.

-4.12 Economy
+4.13 Economy

-4.12.1 Description of potentially affected economies
+4.13.1 Description of potentially affected economies